AIgen-Solutions-s-r-l/resonance/README.md

 docker-compose up --build
 ```

-Ensure RabbitMQ and MongoDB are running and accessible.
+Ensure MongoDB is running and accessible.

 ---